patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 :::

 We might expect that the neutrons and protons in a nucleus might best pile into energy levels in pairs.
 If each sequential level has a higher energy this would allow most nucleon to be in the lowest energy levels as possible and would be the most stable configuration.
 Based on this simple pairing idea there are three possible states
-- **Even - Even**  Even numbers of protons and even numbers of neutrons would therefore yield the largest positive contribution to the binding energy.
+- **Even-Even**  Even numbers of protons and even numbers of neutrons would therefore yield the largest positive contribution to the binding energy.
 This is referred to as an Even-Even configuration.

-- **Event-Odd** If we have a single left over proton, or a single left over neutron, we end up with only one partially filled energy level on the neutron or proton side.
+- **Even-Odd** If we have a single left over proton, or a single left over neutron, we end up with only one partially filled energy level on the neutron or proton side.
 This is referred to as an Odd-Even state and as a result the nucleus is less bound and it is a state of intermediate stability.
 This is because the unpaired nucleon is not tightly bound.

 - **Odd-Odd**  Finally we can consider states where both an odd proton and an odd neutron is left.
 These are referred to as Odd-Odd states.
 Because they are the least stable they are very rare in nature.